 The licensing and the naming of the editions have changed with the launch of oneAPI.

-Intel oneAPI Base & HPC Toolkit is offered with support for Windows, Linux and Mac OS.
-Support for all OS is included with each license.
+Intel oneAPI Base & HPC Toolkit is offered with support for Windows and Linux.
+Support for both platforms are included with each license.

 Intel oneAPI Base & HPC Toolkit is offered with support for Fortran, C++ and Data Parallel C++.
 Support for all described languages is included with each license.